-The literature search strategy will use both text words and Medical Subject Heading (MeSH) terms and will include the following: VZV, human herpes virus 3, varicella, chicken pox, herpes zoster and shingles, as well as prevalence, incidence, epidemiology, burden, hospitalisation or hospitalization, and mortality and case-fatality rates.
-These terms will be adapted for each database and then combined with a relevant filter to select out studies from the African continent only.
-An example of the PubMed search strategy is shown in table 1.
+The literature search strategy will use both text words and medical subject heading (MeSH) terms and will include the following: varicella zoster virus, human herpes virus 3, varicella, chicken pox, herpes zoster or shingles, as well as prevalence, incidence, epidemiology, burden, hospitalisation or hospitalization, mortality or case-fatality rates.
+These terms will be adapted for each database and then be combined with a relevant filter to select out studies from the African continent only.
+An example of the PubMed search strategy is shown in Table 1.